alvyn279/wi-find/README.md

 h
 July 4th 2017

 Note from the creator: My name is Alvyn Duy-Khoi Le and I am currently a first-year student at Concordia University in Software Engineering.
-My love for computer and programming has brought me to start a project of my own, that was once an idea that became an excellent learning opportunity.
+My love for computers and programming has brought me to start a project of my own, that was once an idea that became an excellent learning opportunity.